-These from [Complien on Nature of Order] - Brad Appleton's notes on Jim Complien's presentation
+These from [Coplien on Nature of Order] - Brad Appleton's notes on Jim Coplien's presentation

 Through repeated experiments, Alexander has correlated this objective sense of beauty to the presence of fifteen fundamental properties which recur throughout human cognition and are apparently rooted deep within the psyche.
 The number of these properties (15) is not at all "magical" in any way.
 It is completely arbitrary, and merely the byproduct of correlating the results from Alexander's experiments.
 These 15 fundamental structural properties are:

 Within or around any given center, there will exist smaller centers

 which are one level of scale lesser in size.
 The difference in scale

 should be somewhere between a factor of 4 and a factor of 10.

 [[cf. Salingaros in "The Laws of Architecture from a Physicist's

 Perspective" where he states the three laws of architecture as:

 Cope reads from the NoO draft: "any perturbation of irregularity which develops near [center] 'A' causes a latent center 'B'.
 As this latent center gets stronger, this will then cause an aggregation or nucleation near the first center.
 It must be a jump in scale or else it will not preserve the structure."

 Whenever a center is formed, successive structure preserving transformations will call out smaller centers around and within it, which, by virtue of their spatial positioning, are arranged in just such a way that it strengthens the first center.
 As the architecture unfolds and more structure preserving transformations are applied, this will happen with all the centers in the system.